gauravsardana4245/Assignment-Lohum/README.md

 The code for the backend application is present in the "index.js" file in the "Backend" directory.
 The code for the front-end part is present in the "App.js" file in the "src" directory.

-# Platforms used for deployment

-I have used Render for deploying the backend server.
-And I have used Netlify for deploying the frontend application.